rbisdorff/Digraph3/docSphinx/tutorial.rst

    :linenos:

    >>> v.computeUninominalVotes()
-    {'a2': 2, 'a1': 6, 'a3': 7}
+    {'c1': 5, 'c2': 6, 'c3': 6}
    >>> v.computeSimpleMajorityWinner()
-    ['a3']
+    ['c2','c3']

-As we observe no absolute majority (8/15) of votes for any of the three candidate, we may look for the **instant runoff** winner instead (see [ADT-L2]_).
+As we observe no absolute majority (9/17) of votes for any of the three candidate, we may look for the **instant runoff** winner instead (see [ADT-L2]_).

 .. code-block:: pycon
    :name: instantRunOff
    :caption: Example Instant Run Off Winner

    >>> v.computeInstantRunoffWinner(Comments=True)
+    Total number of votes =  17.000
-    Half of the Votes =  7.50
+    Half of the Votes =  8.50
     ==> stage =  1
-	remaining candidates ['a1', 'a2', 'a3']
+       remaining candidates ['c1', 'c2', 'c3']
-	uninominal votes {'a1': 6, 'a2': 2, 'a3': 7}
+       uninominal votes {'c1': Decimal('5'),
+                         'c2': Decimal('6'),
+			 'c3': Decimal('6')}
-	minimal number of votes =  2
+       minimal number of votes =  5
-	maximal number of votes =  7
+       maximal number of votes =  6
-	candidate to remove =  a2
+       candidate to remove =  c1
-	remaining candidates =  ['a1', 'a3']
+       remaining candidates =  ['c2', 'c3']
     ==> stage =  2
-	remaining candidates ['a1', 'a3']
+       remaining candidates ['c2', 'c3']
-	uninominal votes {'a1': 8, 'a3': 7}
+       uninominal votes {'c2': Decimal('6'), 'c3': Decimal('11')}
-	minimal number of votes =  7
+       minimal number of votes =  6
-	maximal number of votes =  8
+       maximal number of votes =  11
-	candidate a1 obtains an absolute majority
+       candidate c3 obtains an absolute majority
-    Instant run off winner: ['a1']
+    ['c3']

 In stage 1, no candidate obtains an absolute majority of votes.
-Candidate *a2* obtains the minimal number of votes (2/15) and is, hence, eliminated.
-In stage 2, candidate *a1* obtains an absolute majority of the votes (8/15) and is eventually elected (see :numref:`instantRunOff`).
+Candidate *c1* obtains the minimal number of votes (5/17) and is, hence, eliminated.
+In stage 2, candidate *c3* obtains an absolute majority of the votes (11/17) and is eventually elected (see :numref:`instantRunOff`).

 We may also follow the *Chevalier de Borda*'s advice and, after a **rank analysis** of the linear ballots, compute the **Borda score** -the average rank- of each candidate and hence determine the *Borda* **winner(s)**.